SimonFolkerts/Reminder-Full-Stack/readme.md

 1. Import express and cors and set up a new express app and listener that uses `cors()`

 1. Add a route that matches with POST requests to /reminders, that sends back a text response like "hello"

+## Step 6: Create ability to interpret incoming request JSON payloads

+1. Add middleware that applies express.json() to incoming requests.
+This allows endpoints to access the JSON of requests and manipulate or otherwise work with them.

+1. We can then send that back down to the client.

+1. The client can then use response.json() instead of .text() to render the data as an actual object